SnoozToolbox/SnoozDoc/index.rst

 Developer's Guide
 -----------------
+Are you a programmer?
+Want to integrate your process into Snooz?
+Follow this guide!

 * To understand how it all works, check out the :doc:`dev_guide/technical_overview/technical_overview`
 * To get the code and start coding, click here: :doc:`dev_guide/installation/installation`
+* To run Snooz from the source code, see : :doc:`dev_guide/run_snooz`
 * For specific programming questions, check out the How Tos section: :doc:`dev_guide/howtos/howtos`

 .. toctree::